Sairyss/domain-driven-hexagon/README.md

 Martin Fowler describes a repository as follows:

-> A repository performs the tasks of an intermediary between the domain model layers and data mapping, acting in a similar way to a set of domain objects in memory.
+> A repository performs the tasks of an intermediary between the domain model layers and data mapping, acting similarly to a set of domain objects in memory.
 Client objects declaratively build queries and send them to the repositories for answers.
 Conceptually, a repository encapsulates a set of objects stored in the database and operations that can be performed on them, providing a way that is closer to the persistence layer.
 Repositories, also, support the purpose of separating, clearly and in one direction, the dependency between the work domain and the data allocation or mapping.

 The data flow here looks something like this: repository receives a domain `Entity` from application service, maps it to database schema/ORM format, does required operations (saving/updating/retrieving etc), then maps it back to domain `Entity` format and returns it back to service.